cvxgrp/ls-spa/README.md

 attrs = ls_spa(X_train, X_test, y_train, y_test).attribution
 ```

-`S` will be a JAX vector containing the Shapley values of your features.
+`attrs` will be a JAX vector containing the Shapley values of your features.
 The `ls_spa` function computes Shapley values for the given data using
 the LS-SPA method described in the companion paper.
 It takes arguments: